 Letter to Thomas Jefferson (23 January 1825), published in Letters: The Complete Correspondence Between Thomas Jefferson and Abigail and John Adams (UNC Press, 1988), p.
 607

 Major Greene this evening fell into some conversation with me about the Divinity and satisfaction of Jesus Christ.
-All the argument he advanced was, "that a mere creature or finite being could not make satisfaction to infinite justice for any crimes," and that "these things are very mysterious."
+All the argument he advanced was, "that a mere creature or finite being [as opposed to a divine being] could not make satisfaction to infinite justice for any crimes," and that "these things are very mysterious."

 Thus mystery is made a convenient cover for absurdity.
 Entry of 13 February 1756 in Charles Francis Adams, The Works of John Adams, Second President of the United States: With a Life of the Author, Notes, and Illustrations vol. 2 (Boston: Charles C. Little and James Brown, 1850) 4, Google Books, 13 Dec.
-2010 [This statement by Adams shows that he did not believe in the divinity of Christ or in the Divine requirement of eternal satisfaction for our sins by the foreordained once-for-all-time sacrifice of His eternal, divine Son, Jesus Christ, on the cross.
-Without the knowledge of these facts there is no true knowledge of God or true Christianity.
+2010 [This statement by Adams shows that he did not believe in the divinity of Christ or in the Divine requirement of eternal satisfaction (payment) for our sins by a divine being.
+Without the knowledge of these facts there is no true knowledge of God or of true Christianity as revealed in the Bible.
 The web manager]

 Faith of Our Fathers: Brief summaries of what many of our founding fathers believed.